A spa day and a glass of Merlot was all it took.

 Since receiving training, Chapel Hill has added snack stations.
 “At home, we can access the fridge or the pantry whenever we want.
 It seems so simple, but we want to give them as much independence as we can,” Caroline said.

 Staff also contacted residents’ families and learned personal information about them and now track what soothes them.
-“Dementia patients in pain can’t always communicate.
-Staff members look at facial expressions, sounds, and nonverbal (communication).
-Instead of giving them antipsychotic medication, they can give them a Tylenol instead of a Xanax,” Caroline said.
+“Residents with dementia who are in pain can’t always communicate.
+Staff members look at facial expressions, sounds, and nonverbal (communication)” Chapel Hill Executive Director Debbie Durban said.

 Tena Alonzo, director of education and research at Beatitudes, said comfort care is often common sense.
 “It’s about understanding dementia and understanding the person,” Tena said.